Crzy-Milano/Multi-AI-Agents-Tool/README.md

 python3 multi_agent-*version you have*.py
 ```

-5. If it doesn't work try:
+5. If it doesn't work try: (!type the commands below 1 by 1!)

 ```bash
 cd Downloads